willkendall01/WAISN-Fellowship/README.md

 (It worked outside of my virtual env when I ran with a clean git clone in a new location on my computer.
 However, it did not prompt me to install the package, so it may be global on my computer.)

 # Known Bugs
-- After clicking table headers to re-order products, if the table is altered, the order will revert to defualt
+- After clicking table headers to re-order products, if the table is altered, the order will revert to defualt.
-- The width and height of the site are actually larger than the view size of the browser
+- The width and height of the site are actually larger than the view size of the browser.
-- Alerts will sometimes pop-up upon page refresh (clearing cache in browser fixes this)
+- Alerts will sometimes pop-up upon page refresh (clearing cache in browser fixes this).
 - Responsiveness is not close to perfect.

 # Resorces